 The Company recognizes the importance of regular and transparent communication with our shareholders.
-Each year, we continually engage with a significant portion of shareholders that include our top institutional investors.
-In 2018, we held meetings and conference calls with investors representing approximately 88% of our outstanding shares.
-We engaged with these shareholders on a variety of topics, including strategy, corporate governance practices, board composition, executive compensation programs, and other matters of shareholder interest.
+Each year, we continually engage with a large percentage of shareholders, including our top institutional investors.
+In 2020, many investor conferences became virtual, and we were able to increase the number of meetings we held.
+Our ION acquisition also has brought new investor interest.
+In our meetings, we discuss a variety of topics, including business growth strategies, corporate governance practices, board composition and other matters of shareholder interest.